-We have incurred losses and negative cash flows from operations resulting in an accumulated deficit at June 30, 2016 of \$181.5 million.
+We have incurred losses and negative cash flows from operations resulting in an accumulated deficit at September 30, 2016 of \$190.8 million.
 We anticipate that we will continue to incur net losses for the next several years.

-Through June 30, 2016, we have funded our consolidated operations primarily through the funds raised in our IPO, the private placement of preferred stock and convertible notes, commercial bank debt and, to a limited extent, revenue from product sales, collaboration activities and grants.
-In May 2014, we issued 955,565 shares of our Series A-1 Preferred Stock for net proceeds of \$10.3 million in cash.
-In December 2014, we closed our IPO whereby we sold 6,374,091 shares of our common stock (inclusive of 465,000 shares of common stock sold pursuant to partial exercise of the overallotment option granted to the underwriters in connection with the offering) for net proceeds of \$61.3 million in cash.
-As of June 30, 2016, we had cash and cash equivalents of \$15.9 million.
+Through September 30, 2016, we have funded our consolidated operations primarily through the funds raised in our recently completed private placement, funds raised in our IPO, the private placement of preferred stock and convertible notes prior to our IPO, commercial bank debt and, to a limited extent, revenue from product sales, collaboration activities and grants.
+As of September 30, 2016, we had cash and cash equivalents of \$38.0 million.

-We believe that our existing cash and cash equivalents of \$15.9 million as of June 30, 2016 will be sufficient to fund our projected cash needs into the first quarter of 2017.
-We will require additional capital to complete the enrollment of the NeoCart clinical trial, and for the further development of our existing product candidates.
+We believe that our existing cash and cash equivalents of \$38.0 million as of September 30, 2016 will be sufficient to fund our projected cash needs into the middle of 2018.
+However, we will require additional capital to complete the filing of a biologics license application with the FDA and commercialize NeoCart, if approved, and for the future development of our existing product candidates.
 To meet our capital needs, we intend to raise additional capital through debt or equity financings, or other strategic transactions.
 However, there can be no assurances that we will be able to complete any such transaction on acceptable terms or otherwise.
-The failure to obtain sufficient funds on commercially acceptable terms when needed could have a material adverse effect on our business, result of operations and financial condition.
-These conditions raise substantial doubt about our ability to continue as a going concern.
+The failure to obtain sufficient funds on commercially acceptable terms when needed could have a material adverse effect on our business, result of operations and financial condition